Marcus Lemonis: Philanthropy

 Lemonis founded the Lemon-AID Foundation in 2020.
 The foundation supports women and minority entrepreneurs as well as small businesses.
 Lemonis also founded the Business Learning Center, a virtual platform for resources and business tools for those struggling as a result of the COVID-19 pandemic.

 Lemonis's foundation launched "Plating Change," an initiative to fight food insecurity in partnership with Grubhub and World Central Kitchen.

+In 2020, Lemonis challenged Dave Portnoy of Barstool Sports to donate $500,000 to small businesses during the COVID-19 pandemic.
+Not only did Portnoy donate the $500,000, but he started the Barstool Fund, which raised over $39 million for small businesses.

 Lemonis has donated to his alma maters, including Christopher Columbus High School and $15Μ to Marquette University.
 He has supported the Joffrey Ballet Bridge Program in the Chicago public school system.
 In 2016–17, Lemonis launched a matching campaign to support the sports program at University of Miami.
 After the 2020 Nashville bombing on Christmas Day, Lemonis established a fund to support the business owners affected by the event.
 In 2021 Lemonis gave $3.1 million to the staff of Christopher Columbus High School ($18,000 to each staff member).